DonLalo222/DonLalo222/README.md

 - 👯 I’m looking to collaborate on ...
 Any of project
 - 👯 looking an opportunity in the developer world
-- 😄 I’m currently learning React and front end technologies
+- 😄 I’m currently learning front end technologies
 - 🌱 I like to be in constant learning.

 <hr>